Distinguished Staff Awards honor outstanding Ohio State staff achievements

 An expert in grant administration, Jill Morris assists researchers across the university in grant application management, resulting in $45 million in external funds for the university.
 She is a skilled, diligent leader among population research center administrators, and her willingness to share her expertise has earned her the respect and trust of colleagues across the nation.
 Faculty and staff who have worked with Jill appreciate her expertise, attention to detail and collaborative nature, which positively impacts their research and advances the university’s mission.

-Steven MousetesSteven Mousetes
+Headshot of Steven MousetesSteven Mousetes

 Program Manager, Biomedical Science Major